tforward/AGOL-Field-Editor/README.md

 ## Acknowledgments

-* StackExchange for helping me when was in bind
+* StackExchange for helping me anytime was in a bind